Krakow for Easter of 2019? Well, why not?

 The most popular day trip from Krakow: Wieliczka Salt Mine

-Nearly everyone who goes to Krakow for a few days pays a visit to the Wieliczka salt mine, as that’s the main place to see outside Krakow.
+Nearly everyone who does travel to Krakow for a few days pays a visit to the Wieliczka salt mine, as that’s one of the top places to visit outside Krakow, yet it can be done on a day trip.
 We missed that opportunity but you shouldn’t!
-Check the current opening hours of Weiliczka – the salt mine is fully closed only on Easter Sunday.

 You can visit Wieliczka independently and pay for the entrance & a guided tour.
 Here’s a full guide on how to get to Wieliczka and what the visit is like.